an-yu-chen/academic.website/blog.md

 <div style="text-align: center; padding: 60px 20px; background: linear-gradient(135deg, #e3f2fd, #fefefe); color: #1a237e; font-family: 'Segoe UI', 'Roboto', sans-serif;">
   <h1 style="font-size: 3rem; font-weight: bold;">Biography</h1>
    <p style="font-size: 1.2rem; max-width: 850px; margin: 0 auto; line-height: 1.7; color: #37474f;">
     I am a Research Associate at the University of Manchester’s Alliance Manchester Business School and a member of the Manchester Institute of Innovation Research.
 I am committed to research that contributes to real-world impact—through rigorous analysis, collaborative projects, and policy engagement.
+My doctoral research explores the intricate linkages between science and technology, shedding light on how science contributes to green technologies.
+Let's dive into a world of ideas, innovation, and impact!
   </p>
 </div>